F37

 Step-by-step checks:

 • 1.
-Access NTC: Remove the rear panel and locate the NTC at the heater area.
+Access NTC: Remove the rear panel and locate the NTC near the heater.

 • 2.
 Inspect wiring: Look for damaged insulation or wires touching the metal tub.

 • 3.
 Test NTC: Measure resistance at room temperature.
 A very low reading (near 0 Ω) indicates a shorted sensor.
-Replace if shorted.
+Replace the sensor if shorted.

 Advertisements